yotambraun/TimeGPT_Check/README.md

 # TimeGPT_Check

 Welcome to the **TimeGPT_Check** repository.
 This project utilizes [Nixtla's TimeGPT](https://github.com/Nixtla/nixtla) and [HierarchicalForecast](https://github.com/Nixtla/hierarchicalforecast) libraries for time series forecasting and anomaly detection.
-The aim of this project is to demonstrate how to work with state-of-the-art forecasting techniques and reconciliation methods on hierarchical time series data.
+The aim of this project is to demonstrate how to work with TimeGPT time series data.

 ## Project Overview